-An extrasolar planet, also called an exoplanet, is a planet that orbits a star (i.e. is part of a solar system) other than our own.
+An extrasolar planet (aka. exoplanet) is a planet that orbits a star (i.e. is part of a solar system) other than our own.
 Our Solar System is only one among billions and many of them most likely have their own system of planets.
-As early as the sixteenth century, there have been astronomers who hypothesized of the existence of extrasolar planets.
+As early as the sixteenth century, there have been astronomers who hypothesized the existence of extrasolar planets.

 The first recorded mention was made by Italian philosopher Giordano Bruno, an early supporter of the Copernican theory.
 In addition to supporting the idea that the Earth and other planets orbit the Sun (heliocentrism), he put forward the view that the fixed stars are similar to the Sun and are likewise accompanied by planets.

 In the eighteenth century, Isaac Newton made a similar suggestion in the “General Scholium” section which concludes his Principia.
 Making a comparison to the Sun’s planets, he wrote “And if the fixed stars are the centers of similar systems, they will all be constructed according to a similar design and subject to the dominion of One.”

 Since Newton’s time, various discovery claims have been made, but all were rejected by the scientific community as false positives.
 In the 1980s, a group of astronomers claimed that they had identified some extrasolar planets in nearby star systems, but were unable to confirm their existence until years later.

 One of the reasons why extrasolar planets are so difficult to detect is because they are even fainter than the stars they orbit.
 Additionally, these stars give off light that “washes” the planets out – i.e. obscures them from direct observation.
 As a result, the first discovery was not made until 1992 by astronomers Aleksander Wolszczan and Dale Frail.